DanyloIvanchyshyn/Inoxoft-Bootcamp-Numeric1-Project/README.md

 1) What makes a Youtube video (or/and channel) more popular when compared to others?
 2) Do there exists any underlying factors which affect the popularity of a video (or/and channel) on Youtube?
-3) Could we, and if so, how adjust the video parameters to make it more popular?
+3) Could we, and if so, how adjust the video parameters to make it more popular?<br /> <br />

 Wish us the best of luck on our journey! <br /> <br />